basantashrestha/beanstalkpython/README.txt

+Warning : The documentation is not complete .......
 Steps to run this app using AWS Elastic Beanstalk and creating Codepipeline

 Summary: This follwing steaps create a elastic beanstalk environment in python environment.